DivCurl/LEDCanvas/README.md

 # LEDCanvas
 A project to control Adafruit's "Neopixel" LED strips with a 80MHz PIC32 MCU.
-I was motivated to do this because I am not inclined to learn the Arduino platform and most of Adafruit's sample code is based on the Arduino platform.
+I was motivated to do this because I am not inclined to learn the Arduino platform on which most of Adafruit's sample code is based.

 The design is with flexibility kept in mind: any number of strips can be connected to the PIC32 up to the number of pins on a given port.
 The strips can be cut to whatever length, which only requires the programmer to specify the number of LEDs on each connected strip.
 The project will build a rectangular display based on the largest strip length connected and will simply clip out any pixels that aren't visible if variable-length strips were to be connected (I can't see a reason why anybody would want to do that, but hey...people do weird shit).